As a guitar enthusiast, I know the sheer number of options available can be overwhelming, and it’s challenging to know what to look for.

 Therefore, I recommend looking in this price range if your budget is more limited.

-Though, for those willing to spend a bit more than $500, you can find some truly exceptional guitars that can last you forever without feeling like they need to replace them.
+However, for those willing to spend a bit more than $500, you can find some truly exceptional guitars that can last you forever without feeling like they need to replace them.